ehabsmh/alx-low_level_programming/0x01-variables_if_else_while/README.md

 Program 05: Prints all single digit numbers of base 10 starting from 0, followed by a new line.

 Program 06: prints all single digit numbers of base 10 starting from 0, followed by a new line.

+Program 07:  prints the lowercase alphabet in reverse, followed by a new line.